Promotion Analytics

 • Cost per click, RUB: the average cost of each click on the promoted product.

 • Overall Advertising-to-Sales Ratio, %: share of advertising costs in all sales.
-The total sales amount used to calculate the metric is displayed in Analytics → Graphs in the Orders Total column.
+The total sales amount used to calculate the metric is displayed in Analytics → My product sales in the Orders Total column.
 The metric is only available for the data view by promotion type.

 To view the graph in full-screen mode, click Expand graph.